Serving South Jersey

 Long‑term rehabilitation & assistive technology

-Lost wages & diminished earning capacity
+Lost income & diminished earning capacity

 Emotional distress & loss of consortium